flashxio/FlashX-doc/pages/FlashR-API.md

 ---
 title: The performance of FlashX
 keywords: performance
-last_updated: Dec 28, 2016tags: [API]summary: "The performance of FlashX"
+last_updated: Dec 28, 2016
+tags: [API]summary: "The performance of FlashX"
 sidebar: mydoc_sidebar
 permalink: FlashR-API.html
 folder: mydoc
 ---

 | name | comment |
 | ---- |:-------:|
 | [all](FlashR-API/all.Rd.html) | Are All Values True? |